graphql/graphql-spec/spec/Section 2 -- Language.md

 - SourceCharacter but not `"""` or `\"""`
 - `\"""`

-{StringValue} is a sequence of characters wrapped in quotation marks (U+0022).
-(ex. {`"Hello World"`}).
-White space and other characters ignored in other parts of a GraphQL document are significant within a string value.

-A {StringValue} is evaluated to a Unicode text value, a sequence of Unicode scalar values, by interpreting all escape sequences using the static semantics defined below.
+A {StringValue} is evaluated to a _Unicode text_ value, a sequence of _Unicode scalar value_, by interpreting all escape sequences using the static semantics defined below.
+White space and other characters ignored between lexical tokens are significant within a string value.

 The empty string {`""`} must not be followed by another {`"`} otherwise it would be interpreted as the beginning of a block string.
 As an example, the source